 Fuel Economy: If you’re looking to improve fuel efficiency, some additives claim to enhance combustion and increase miles per gallon (MPG).

-Older Engines: Older diesel engines may benefit from engine cleaners to remove carbon deposits and improve overall performance.
+Older Engines: Older diesel engines may benefit from engine cleaners to remove carbon deposits that built up overtime and improve overall performance.

 Keep in mind that regular maintenance, including changing fuel filters and using high-quality fuel, is also crucial for keeping your diesel engine running smoothly.